Following on from Part 1 I would like to say that if you learn the following and nothing else that’s great:

-- DARE routes please find out everything you need about these in Transition year and how and when to apply – CAO application in sixth year – see http://www.accesscollege.ie (http://accesscollege.ie/dare/making-a-dare-application/)
+- DARE routes please find out everything you need about these in Transition year and how and when to apply – CAO application in the sixth year – see www.accesscollege.ie (http://accesscollege.ie/dare/making-a-dare-application/)

-- Application for RACE is made in May of Firth year Not Sixth year so keep christmas exam scripts to help in your application.
+- Application for RACE is made in May of Firth year Not the Sixth year so keep Christmas exam scripts to help in your application.
 Again you may have to remind the school about your child’s need to apply -don’t be surprised by this it happens.

-- Remember it’s the student’s responsibility to complete the application for the CAO and all it’s components.
-So make sure you as a parents understand the application from and are there to help.
+- Remember it’s the student’s responsibility to complete the application for the CAO and all its components.
+So make sure you as a parents understand the application form and are there to help.
 Fill in the declaration of disability and the application for DARE.
 Sections B and C These must be with DARE by 1st April.